Authentic Bolognese Sauce is a hearty and flavorful meat sauce that is the perfect recipe for Italian comfort food!

 Pancetta vs bacon

 Next, instead of pancetta, we used regular old bacon.
-Pancetta and bacon are incredibly similar, the only difference being that bacon is smoked after it is cured, while pancetta is not.
+Pancetta and bacon are quite similar.
+One major difference being that bacon is smoked after it is cured, while pancetta is not.

 If you can get your hands on pancetta, go for it.
 If not, bacon makes a great substitute that lends a hint of smokiness to the sauce as well.